core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 - Explain why TTL rewriting proposed is notably different from DoH.
     - Reference paper
     - HTTP proxys are not of the same importance as in CoAP
-- Recommendation to add a section describing how to bootstrap DoC in a SVCB-DNS record.
-May require to allocate a new ALPN ID for CoAP/DTLS.
-    - `coap` Exists already in TLS Application-Layer Protocol Negotiation (ALPN) Protocol IDs registry
-    - Never mandated for DTLS, but we can overrule
-    - SVCB: Will do, but also considering OSCORE/EDHOC
-        - Talk with LAKE WG about EDHOC, should not be part of this draft

 Implementation Status
 =====================